 Use your team’s Scrum adoption as an opportunity to press the reset button and take the chance to discover the process that works best for them, rather than simply jumping into the process prescribed by the tool that demos the best.
 You’ll find that the long term result is a team that’s much more confident, happier, and effective in how they work.
 Because at the end of the day, your tool should support your process…not the other way around.

 Are you new to the Scrum Master role and are just trying to find your way?
 Or, are you an experienced Scrum Master who has your feet wet but now you’re ready to take your craft to the next level?
-Check out my course series, Scrum Master Fundamentals, to learn how to set yourself apart as a Scrum Master and help your team reach their highest potential.
+Check out my course series, Using the Scrum Framework, to learn how to set yourself apart as a Scrum Master and help your team reach their highest potential.

 Don’t have a Pluralsight membership yet?
 Try the entire Pluralsight course catalog free for 10 days here.